Spline Autoregression Method for Estimation of Quantile Spectrum: Introduction

 The autoregressive (AR) model is widely used in conventional spectral analysis (Percival and Walden 1993; Stoica and Moses 1997).
-This AR approach has been extended to estimate the quantile spectrum in Chen et al.\ (2022) and Jim\'{e}nez-Var\'{o}n et al.\ (2024).
-In these works, an AR model is derived from the quantile periodogram at each quantile level in a finite grid, and the resulting AR parameters are smoothed nonparametrically across the quantile levels to produce a bivariate function of $\om$ and $\al$ for estimating the quantile spectrum.
+This AR approach has been extended by Chen et al.\ (2022) and Jim\'{e}nez-Var\'{o}n et al.\ (2024) to estimate the quantile spectrum.
+In these works, a two-step procedure is employed to produce a bivariate function of $\om$ and $\al$ for estimating the quantile spectrum.
+First, an AR model is derived from the quantile periodogram by solving the Yule-Walker equations for each quantile level in a set of equally-spaced quantile levels; then the resulting AR parameters are smoothed nonparametrically across the quantile levels.

-In this paper, we propose a new method that combines autoregression and quantile smoothing into a unified penalized-least-squares problem.
-This method, called spline autoregresion (SAR), is enabled by what we call the quantile series (QSER).
+In this paper, we propose a new method that combines autoregression and quantile smoothing into a single procedure.
+This method, called spline autoregression (SAR), is enabled by what we call the quantile series (QSER).
 Each QSER is derived from the original time series through what we call the quantile discrete Fourier transform (QDFT) at a quantile level based on trigonometric quantile regression.
-This series presents properly scaled oscillatory characteristics of the original series around the corresponding quantile.
-The SAR method employs a functional AR model in which the parameters are spline functions of $\al$; this model is fitted by penalized least-squares to the QSER on a finite grid of quantile levels, yielding a bivariate estimate of the quantile spectrum in which the parameters are smoothing splines of $\al$.
-A simulation study shows that the SAR estimator is able to produce more accurate estimates than the alternatives which apply autoregression independently to the QSER at each quantile level with or without subsequent smoothing across quantiles.
+It is a time series whose ordinary periodogram coincides with the quantile periodogram.
+The QSER replaces the quantile periodogram used in Chen et al.\ (2022) and Jim\'{e}nez-Var\'{o}n et al.\ (2024) to derive the AR model in the proposed SAR method.
+More specifically, the SAR method fits a functional AR model to the QSER by penalized least-squares, where the AR parameters are represented as spline functions of $\al$ and the roughness of these functional coefficients are penalized.
+Our simulation study shows that the SAR method is able to produce more accurate estimates than the alternatives which apply autoregression independently to the QSER at each quantile level, even with subsequent smoothing across quantiles.

 The rest of the paper is organized as follows.
 Section 2 introduces the QDFT and the resulting quantile periodogram (QPER); Section 3 introduces the QSER and the SAR estimator.
-Section 4 discusses some properties of the SAR estimator.
+Section~4 discusses some properties of the SAR estimator.
 Section 5 presents the result of a simulation study that evaluates the proposed method.
 Concluding remarks are given in Section 6.